Newform Eisenstein Congruences of Local Origin: Relation with the Bloch-Kato Conjecture

 where $I_q\subset D_q\subset G_{\mathbb{Q}_q}$ are inertia and decomposition subgroups at $q$.
 The cohomology is taken with respect to continuous cocycles and coboundaries.
 Note also that the $f$ on the LHS is standard notation and is not related to the modular form $f$.
-When $q=l$ the local Bloch-Kato Selmer group of $B_{f,\lambda}^{\psi,\phi}$ is defined to be
+When $q=l$ we define